AMROF (Amaero) Net-Net Working Capital: $0.00 (As of Dec. 2025)

 In calculating the Net-Net Working Capital (NNWC), Benjamin Graham assumed that a company's accounts receivable is only worth 75% its value, its inventory is only worth 50% of its value, but its liabilities have to be paid in full.
 In addition, Graham believed that preferred stock belongs on the liability side of the balance sheet, not as part of capital and surplus.
 This is a conservative way of estimating the company's value.

 Amaero's Net-Net Working Capital for the quarter that ended in Dec.
-2024 was $0.00.
+2025 was $0.00.

 The industry rank for Amaero's Net-Net Working Capital or its related term are showing as below:

-AMROF's Price-to-Net-Net-Working-Capital is not ranked *
+AMROF's Price-to-Net-Net-Working-Capital is ranked worse than

-in the Metals & Mining industry.
+in the Metals & Mining industry

 Amaero Net-Net Working Capital Historical Data